arkmaz/codeandpepper/README.md

 # Credit

-Welcome in our code exercise.
-You're in small group of chosen ones that we continue our job interview with! please take a look at this exercersise and feel free to do anything you would like to achive our goal.
+Welcome to our code exercise.
+You're in a small group of chosen ones that we continue our job interview with!
+Please take a look at this coding exercise and feel free to do anything you want to achieve the goal.

 ## Goal